Virgin Interactive Entertainment: Purchase by Blockbuster Entertainment and Spelling Entertainment (1994–1998)

 As more media companies became interested in interactive entertainment, Blockbuster Entertainment, then the world's largest video-store chain, acquired 20 percent of Virgin Interactive Entertainment in January 1994.
 It acquired 75 percent of VIE's stock later in 1994 and purchased the remaining shares held by Hasbro in an effort to expand beyond its video store base.
 Hasbro went on to found their own game company, Hasbro Interactive the following year.
 The partnership with Blockbuster ended a year later when Blockbuster sold its stake to Spelling Entertainment, at the time being a subsidiary of Viacom.
-Viacom is the owner of Paramount Pictures and MTV, which made Virgin Interactive part of one of the world's largest entertainment companies.
-Viacom had planned to sell Spelling and buy Virgin Interactive out of Spelling before the sale.
-While it abandoned the Spelling sale some time ago, the collapse in the games market appears to have killed off any interest in buying Virgin.
+Viacom was the owner of Paramount Pictures and MTV, which made Virgin Interactive part of one of the world's largest entertainment companies.

 Blockbuster and Viacom invested heavily in the production of CD-based interactive multimedia—video games featuring sophisticated motion-picture video, stereo sound and computer animation.
 VIE's headquarters were expanded to include 17 production studios where expensive SGI "graphics supercomputers" were used to build increasingly complicated games, eventually becoming one of the five largest U.S.-based video game companies.

 In 1995, VIE signed a deal with Capcom to publish its titles in Europe, supplanting Acclaim Entertainment as Capcom's designated European distributor.
-The U.S. division's American development branch had adopted the name Burst in 1995 via recommendation from Neil Young.
-Around the same time, the London development branch had adopted the name Crimson.
 VIE later published titles released by other companies, such as Hudson Soft.

+VIE's U.S. division's American development branch had adopted the name Burst in 1995 via recommendation from Neil Young.
+Around the same time, VIE's London development branch had adopted the name Crimson.

-That year, the company expanded their distribution arm over to Spain, by forming Virgin Interactive España SA.
+In 1995 the company expanded their distribution arm over to Spain, by forming Virgin Interactive España SA.
 In the same year, the company launched a budget reissue brand for their PC titles called "The White Label".

 Re-independence and purchase of US operations by Electronic Arts (1998–1999)

 Spelling put its ownership of Virgin up for sale as a public stock offering in 1997, stating that Virgin's financial performance had been disappointing.
 Since Spelling's purchase of the company, Virgin had lost $14 million in 1995 and was expected to post similar losses for 1996.

 In 1998, Virgin Interactive's US operations were divested to Electronic Arts as part of its $122.5 million (£75 million) acquisition of Westwood Studios that same year.
 Electronic Arts also acquired the Burst Studios development studio, which was renamed to Westwood Pacific by its new owners.

-The European division though was put out in a majority stake buyout backed by Mark Dyne, who became its chief executive officer in the same year.
+VIE's European division though was put out in a majority stake buyout backed by Mark Dyne, who became its chief executive officer in the same year.
 Tim Chaney, the former managing director was named president.